ibhi/Directives-in-Angular-2.0/README.md

 * Also I am not an expert in Angular 2.0 and I am not a part of Angular team.
 I am just another guy trying to learn and trying to share my learnings.
 * The examples in the below article are written using Angular 2.0.0-alpha.25 and I will try to keep the below code samples up to date if possible.

-## Introduction to Angular 2.0
+## Angular 2.0
 "Angular is a development platform for building mobile and desktop web applications.
 Angular includes a wealth of essential features such as mobile gestures, animations, filtering, routing, data binding, security, internationalization, and beautiful UI components.
 It's extremely modular, lightweight, and easy to learn." - angular.io

-If you want to know more about Angular 2.0, visit the official http://angular.io and for learning resources refer [this](https://github.com/timjacobi/angular2-education) which is a collection of links to various learning resources by timjacobi.
+If you want to know more about Angular 2.0, visit the official http://angular.io and for learning resources refer [this](https://github.com/timjacobi/angular2-education) which is a collection of links to various learning resources by @timjacobi.

 ## Introduction to Directives in Angular 2.0
 There are lot of tutorials on the Internet about creating **Components** (`Components` are basically a sub class of `Directives` and in other words Components are Directives with Views) in Angular 2, however there are very less tutorials or explanations about **Directives** in Angular 2 and the below is my attempt to fill the void.
 Also most or all of the things discussed here will also applicable for `Components` and also I will use `Components` in my examples frequently, because `Components` are the basic building blocks of the Angular 2.0 applications.
 My article below is heavily influenced by the API docs in angular.io site.